andy-mishechkin/Azure-PipeLine-Test/README.md

-# Azure-PipeLine-Test
+# mProcessTools
-This is a test project
+This is a test project for investigation of Azure DevOps